erikssource/jdbidemo/article/springbootandjdbi.md

 our project we'll use Maven and we'll use Java 21 to code it.
 All pretty standard fare.

 The application will perform some basic CRUD functionality for categories, products, customers, and orders along with managing order line items.
-It will then provide a REST api for invoking those operations and we'll create unit tests for our Jdbi code.
+It will then provide a REST API for invoking those operations and we'll create unit tests for our Jdbi code.

 We'll include Spring Boot Web Starter, Spring Boot JPA Starter, Spring Boot Validation Starter,